lnardon/DownloadOrganizer/README.md

 # Download Organizer

-A little script that organizes your files inside the Downloads folder
+A little script that organizes your files inside the Downloads folder (or any other folder)

 ## Demo